AnyFetch/anyfetch.js/README.md

 =====================
 > You'll only be interested in this package if you want to create an hydrater / provider for [Cluestr](http://cluestr.com).

+> In most cases, you'll find [Cluestr Hydrater](https://github.com/Papiel/cluestr-file-hydrater) and [Cluestr Provider](https://github.com/Papiel/cluestr-provider) more high level, and more easy to work with.

 This npm package makes communicating with Cluestr servers easy for providers and hydraters.

 Please note: Cluestr delivers long lived `access_token`, so you don't need to use a `refresh_token`.